 Choose the right pricing plan

-Mailchimp offers three different pricing plans—Forever Free, Monthly, and Pay As You Go—that are designed to help businesses of any size and budget.
-Billing is based on usage and paid plans give users access to additional features, so consider the size of your list, your sending frequency, and which features matter the most to you when selecting your plan type.
+Mailchimp offers 4 different pricing plans—Free, Essentials, Standard, and Premium—that are designed to help businesses of any size and budget.
+Billing is based on usage and paid plans give you access to additional features, so consider the size of your audience, your sending frequency, and which tools matter the most to you when selecting your plan type.

 Every Mailchimp account, regardless of pricing plan, offers 5 different levels of access for users.
 In just a few clicks, you can invite other users to join your account, assign user levels, or revoke account access.